Reviews Communities Blog FAQ Services Contact

 Your first move is to map your favorite neighborhoods against the right program footprint.
 If you want North Park or City Heights, the SDHC cap governs you.
 If you want Lakeside or Spring Valley, the County schedule is your guide.

-You should line up both programs against your income, your target property type, and the neighborhoods you care about.
-Run the math before you tour.
-Then weigh speed and cash needed at closing against your timeline.
+Line up both programs against your income, target property type, and preferred neighborhoods — then weigh closing speed and cash needed against your timeline before you tour a single home.

 Pros of SDHC: